Day 1 - Home Country - Departure

 Day 9 - Hue - Hoi An

 If there was no time yesterday to visit the Hue Citadel, we will visit it today.
 After this, we leave the city and ride further towards the south to Hoi An, a well-maintained historical trading port noted on the UNESCO World Heritage List.
 We follow a section of Highway No. 1, leaving it to make a brief detour through the Bach Ma National Park.
-It is a stunning route by means of which we also avoid the busy main road.
-On the way, we can stop for a drink or bite to eat near the ruins of Hai Van Quan Gate, which was built in 1826 under king Minh Manh.
-From Danang onwards, we ride on the highway to the south and make our way through Marble Mountains.
-During the war, American ships on the coast were bombarded from caves in these mountains.
+It is a stunning route using which we also avoid the busy main road.
+On the way, we can stop for a drink or bite to eat near the ruins of Hai Van Quan Gate, which was built in 1826 under King Minh Manh.
+From Danang onwards, we ride on the highway to the south and make our way through the Marble Mountains.
+During the war, American ships on the coast were bombarded by caves in these mountains.
 Nowadays, it is a marble quarry and the surrounding villages are home to marble artists.
 From there it isn’t far to Hoi An anymore.

 Day 10 - Hoi An – stay

-Hoi An is a small town with traditional houses that many travellers experience as one of the most attractive and fun places in Vietnam.
-You will have to readjust to the large amount of foreign tourists wandering around here..
+Hoi An is a small town with traditional houses that many travelers experience as one of the most attractive and fun places in Vietnam.
+You will have to readjust to the large amount of foreign tourists wandering around here.
 It is definitely worth spending a whole day in the town.
 Situated along the river is a colorful market and traditional streets filled with historical Chinese-influenced buildings and small Chinese shrines.
 You can take a boat trip across the river and ride to the nearby beach.
 Delicious restaurants and charming cafes are in abundance in Hoi An.

 Day 11 - Hoi An - Dak Glei